tracey-fans/plugin.video.censoredtv/README.md

 <img src="/src/plugin.video.censoredtv/resources/media/screenshot-02.jpg" alt="Video listing for &quot;Get Off My Lawn&quot; with thumbnail of Gavin McInnes looking sketchy"	title="Video listing for &quot;Get Off My Lawn&quot; with thumbnail of Gavin McInnes looking sketchy" align="left" width="450" />

 <img src="/src/plugin.video.censoredtv/resources/media/screenshot-03.jpg" alt="Example account settings page with a made-up email and hidden password"	title="Example account settings page with a made-up email and hidden password" class="center" width="450" />

+## Note on use of login details

+The plugin tries to minimise the number of times your account login details are sent to Censored.TV.
+Creator list and lists of videos for each creator are publicly available so these are accessed _without_ logging in.
+Your account details are only used when selecting "play" on a video, and then only once &mdash; since most videos on the site are long (30+ minutes) that's likely quite infrequent.

 ## History